 Structure of Predication

 Predication is the relationship between a subject and a verb.
 A simple sentence has a single predication.
 A compound sentence has two or more predications connected by the structure of coordination.
-Structure of predication consists of subject + predicate.
+The structure of predication consists of subject + predicate.

 Structure of Modification